Eumicrotremus andriashevi

 E. a. aculeatus can be distinguished from the nominate subspecies by its taller body, shorter snout, and larger bone plaques that form the fish's "cheeks".
 Eumicrotremus andriashevi is the only species in the family Cyclopteridae to have any recognized subspecies.

+Etymology

+The fish is named in honor of Soviet ichthyologist Anatoly Petrovich Andriashev (1910-2009), who was studying the fishes of the northern Pacific Ocean, and provided the author with helpful recommendations.